dineshreddynaredla/react-book-repo/patterns/hooks.md

 }
 ```

+### Life cycle
+Hooks replaces the needs for many life cycle methods in general so it's important for us to understand which ones.

+The following is known about it's life cycle:

+- By default, React runs the effects after every render
+- Our effect is being run after React has flushed changes to the DOM

 ### Accessing the DOM tree
 Besides from doing HTTP calls we can use our Effect Hook to access the DOM tree.
 That would look like the following:
 ```js